 Oil pulling is known to be useful in the treatment of the following conditions:

-• Common diseases such as cold, cough, allergies, headaches, etc
+• Common diseases such as the common cold, coughs, allergies, headaches, etc.,

-• Back pain, neck pain, joint pains, and arthritis
+• Back pain, neck pain, joint pain and arthritis

-• Constipation and other conditions arising due to some problem in digestive system
+• Constipation and other conditions arising to problems in the digestive system

 • Blood pressure, heart disease, and diabetes

-In addition to the aforementioned conditions, which studies confirm can be treated, prevented, or controlled by oil pulling, other conditions in which oil pulling might be useful include:
+In addition to the aforementioned conditions, which studies confirm can be treated, prevented, or controlled by oil pulling, other conditions for which oil pulling might be useful include:

 • Chronic sleepiness

 • Liver disease